 3. Maintain Very Helpful Social Connections

-Asides the extreme discomfort, withdrawing from Cymbalta might also lead to withdrawing from family and friends that care.
+Apart from the extreme discomfort, withdrawing from Cymbalta might also lead to withdrawing from family and friends that care.
 A good support system is important.

 Resist the temptation to withdraw from people, rather, stay around people that care and are supportive.
 Be quick to share whatever emotions you may be feeling no matter how overwhelming it may seem to you.